Would you go on 67 sales appointments if it would change your life?

 She went on 32 first meetings with accounts that went nowhere.
 They didn’t close but she was learning and practicing with every meeting.

 And then… the closes started happening.
-8 guerilla accounts closed in about 3 months.
+8 large accounts closed in about 3 months.
 She bought the house she was renting and a Lexus.

 She started knowing that she could do the work and feeling that she deserved more, yet felt totally inadequate in sales.